-How to Install SSL Certificate On WordPress
+How to Install an SSL Certificate for Your WordPress Site: A Comprehensive Guide

 SSL certificates are of utmost importance for SEO and security.
 It protects your website data and make your visitors feeling safe.
 If you don’t have one, Google will show your website as “Not Secure” and this will have a negative impact on your site ranking.